ZetsKP/InternetStuff/docs/games.md

 - [The Eye ROMs](http://the-eye.eu/public/rom/) - Open directory of ROMs from The Eye.
 - [The ROM Depot](https://theromdepot.com/roms/) - About 3TB of ROMs.
 You may need a VPN.
 - [Emulator.Games](https://emulator.games/) - Download or play ROMs on your PC, Mobile, Mac, iOS and Android devices.
-- ["A simple script for easily downloading emulator.games roms"](https://www.reddit.com/r/Piracy/comments/aytutr/a_simple_script_for_easily_downloading/) - Reddit guide and userscript created by /u/estel_smith to allow you to easily download ROMs from Emulator.Games.
+  - [A simple script for easily downloading emulator.games ROMs](https://www.removeddit.com/r/Piracy/comments/aytutr/a_simple_script_for_easily_downloading/) - Reddit guide and userscript created by /u/estel_smith to allow you to easily download ROMs from Emulator.Games.
 - [ByAlvRo's Collection - 1Fichier Mirror (132 TB various)](https://pastebin.com/79q1mdZm) - via [reddit](https://reddit.com/r/DataHoarder/comments/bi4u7e/byalvro_is_retiring_so_his_entire_playstation/)
 - [CoolRom](http://coolrom.com/) - Your #1 emulation choice.
 - [Digiex](https://digiex.net/forums/) - A forum to share and talk about ROMs, Games & other console games.